Shared payment tokens

 - The issuer requests it.

-- Seller requests it while using the `SharedPaymentToken` to process a `PaymentIntent`.
+- The seller requests it while using the `SharedPaymentToken` to process a `PaymentIntent`.

-When Stripe triggers 3D Secure, Stripe redirects the customer to the bank’s user interface.
+When Stripe triggers 3D Secure, it redirects the customer to the bank’s user interface.
 When the SPT transitions to `requires_action`, Stripe sends the `shared_payment.issued_token.requires_action` webhook.
 Retrieve the SPT on your server.

 ```curl